KR-Ravindra/Deadlock-Simulation/Readme.md

 # Hey!
-The following is a real world scenario where in a sheduling algorithm (Operating System level) to solve the problem.
+The following is a real world scenario where in a sheduling algorithm (Operating System level)is used to solve the problem.

 Question: